Export objects

 To export objects:

-4. Select the object type where the objects are located.
-Optionally, you can filter the objects using the object type filter search or advanced search.
+You can filter objects using filter search or advanced search.

-6. Select Bulk actions and select Export objects in the dropdown.
+Select Bulk actions, then Edit objects in the dropdown.

 Options for export